humangeo/leaflet-dvf/README.md

 In Progress:
 * [Sparklines](http://humangeo.github.com/leaflet-dvf/examples/html/sparklines.html) *NOTE:  This is a work in progress.
 The code is incomplete and can be found in src/leaflet.dvf.experimental.js*
+* [Run Map](http://humangeo.github.com/leaflet-dvf/examples/html/runmap.html) *NOTE:  This is a work in progress.
+Illustrates using a WeightedPolyline to show variations in GPS data*

 Tutorials coming soon to [HumanGeo](http://www.thehumangeo.com/)'s [blog](http://blog.thehumangeo.com)